rvasin/dubdog/README.md

 dubdog 'C:\Books' pdf,djvu,epub,fb2
 ```

 Current version compares files by file's MD5 hash by default.
-Optionally it's possible to use:
+Optionally it's possible to use `-a hash` in command line:

-- CRC32 hash by specifying `-a crc32` in command line.
+- `-a crc32` is for CRC32 hash
-- `-a fso` parameter means comparison by "file size only".
+- `-a fso` is comparison by "file size only".
+It's not a hash algorithm but it's very fast while it may produce many duplicates.